Satisfactory Academic Progress Policy for Undergraduate Students

 Students must maintain a cumulative GPA of at least 2.00.
-Transfer students must also maintain a cumulative GPA of 2.00 in the credits attempted at Rocky Mountain College.
+Students must meet this qualitative standard in addition to the quantitative standards below.

 Maximum Time Frame

-Federal guidelines expect undergraduate students to complete their degree objective within 150 percent of the published length of the educational program.
-For example, a student enrolled in a bachelor's degree program requiring 124 semester credits in order to graduate could attempt up to 186 credits before federal student financial aid would be terminated.
-Transfer credits will be included in the overall number of attempted and completed credits.
 RMC also expects students to complete their degree within a reasonable time frame.
-Institutional assistance is available to full-time students up to the number of semesters it would take to normally receive the degree they are seeking.
+Institutional assistance in available to full-time students up to the number of semesters it would take to normally receive the degree they are seeking.
 If a student is in a four-year program, institutional aid will be granted for four years.
 Students can appeal this institutional aid policy if they have planned carefully and successfully completed 15 to 16 credits per semester, but still need an additional semester or two to complete their degree.

 Financial aid satisfactory academic progress at RMC is measured at the end of each semester and summer term.
-The overall cumulative grade point average (GPA), pace, and maximum time frame assessment will be based on the student's entire academic record, including all transfer credits accepted.
+The overall cumulative grade point average (GPA), pace, and maximum time frame assessment will be based on the student's entire academic record.

 Failure to Maintain Satisfactory Academic Progress

-A student is usually put in a warning status the first time he or she fails to meet the above standards.
+Financial Aid Warning: A student is usually put in a warning status the first time he or she fails to meet the above standards.
 A student on financial aid warning may continue to receive financial aid, with the exception of work study, for one payment period.
 A student does not need to take any action at this point unless he/she wishes to participate in the work study program while in the warning status.
 Work study termination may be appealed in writing to the director of financial aid.
 The appeal should include a personal statement that clearly details the circumstances that hindered the student's academic performance, how the circumstances have been resolved or managed to permit the student to meet the standards, a plan of action to meet the conditions of the warning, and why working will not jeopardize that plan.
 Relevant documentation should accompany the appeal letter.
 At the end of the warning period, a student's satisfactory progress will be evaluated again.
-If it is determined that the student is meeting the minimum progress standards, the student will be considered to be in good standing and may receive financial aid in the upcoming payment period.
+If it is determined that the student is meeting the minimum progress standards, the student will be considered to be in good standing and may continue to receive financial aid.

-If the student fails to meet the minimum satisfactory academic standards after the warning period, aid will be terminated for the upcoming period.
+Financial Aid Termination: If the student fails to meet the minimum satisfactory academic standards after the warning period, aid will be terminated for the subsequent payment period.
 Financial aid will be terminated for students with less than a 2.00 cumulative GPA after four semesters of attendance.
 The Academic Standards Committee may place a student on academic suspension if their term GPA is less than a 1.00.
-If a student is suspended for this reason, his or her aid will be terminated as well.
+If a student is suspended for this reason, their aid will be terminated as well.
 If a student repeatedly withdraws from classes, financial assistance is terminated immediately when it is determined to be mathematically impossible for the student to be able to complete their degree objective within 150 percent of the published length of the program.
 Aid is also terminated for students who are dismissed from RMC.

 Right to Appeal

 The appeal should include a personal statement that clearly details the circumstances that hindered the student's academic performance, how the circumstances have been resolved or managed to permit the student to meet the standards, and relevant documentation should accompany the appeal form.
-Acceptable reasons to appeal include, but are not limited to: illness or injury of the student, illness or death of an immediate relative of the student, military service, divorce or separation of the student, etc. Relevant documentation may include a physician's letter, hospital records, death certificate, obituary, or court documents.
+Acceptable reasons to appeal include, but are not listed to: illness or injury of the student, illness or death of an immediate relative of the student, divorce or separation of the student, etc. Relevant documentation may include a physician's letter, hospital records, death certificate, obituary, or court documents.

-A student whose aid is suspended due to maximum time frame must clearly detail what circumstances prevented their graduation within the applicable time frame or credit limit, what coursework is needed to complete the degree with their appeal, and how long it will take to complete the degree.
+A student whose aid is terminated due to maximum time frame or credit limit must clearly detail what circumstances prevented their graduation within the applicable time frame or credit limit, what coursework is needed to complete the degree with their appeal, and how long it will take to complete the degree.
 Acceptable reasons to appeal maximum time frame include, but are not limited to: change of major, transfer credits that did not apply toward your degree/program, etc.